 An easy way to understand this is to imagine that you leave home on an errand and five blocks from home, you realize you forgot something.
 You have to backtrack to pick it up and head out again.
 In the process, you traveled those five blocks away from home, backtracked those same five blocks, and traversed them forward again after retrieving your item and heading out again.
 You pass over that five-block range three times, twice forward and once backward.
 This phenomenon of three passes may be related to the idea that things happen in threes!

-The range of degrees (like those five blocks in the example above) are known as the retrograde’s “shadow,” a term coined by astrologer Roxana Muise*.
-When I asked her to review this article, she added this twist to the example above that states nicely how we can learn from our experiences during Mercury retrograde: as you left home, you noticed a large mud puddle along your way; while returning, you see that someone stepped in it and muddied up the path; before you head out again, you change into a pair of boots.
+The range of degrees (like those five blocks in the example above) are known as the retrograde’s “shadow,” a term coined by astrologer Roxana Muise.
+(See her comments at the bottom of this article.)
+When I asked her to review this article, she added this twist to the example above that states nicely how we can learn from our experiences during Mercury retrograde: as you left home, you noticed a large mud puddle along your way; while returning, you see that someone stepped in it and muddied the path; before you head out again, you change into a pair of boots.

 What do we experience when Mercury is retrograde?

 There’s more “telephone tag” when Mercury’s retrograde.
 More items get lost in the mail.
 It’s a good idea to double-check instructions you’re giving or receiving to make sure everyone is on the same page.
-Proofread documents before you release them.
+Proofread documents before you release them, at least one time if not more.
 Watch out for transpositions in writing or in calculations, such as your check book.
 You might be more likely to forget to record debit or ATM transactions, too.
 And it’s important to actually read the fine print before signing a contract.
 (Many people try to avoid signing contracts altogether during Mercury retrograde.)